 Background and Intent: As noted in VI.F.1., clinical work done from home when a fellow is taking at-home call must count toward the 80-hour maximum weekly limit.
 This acknowledges the often significant amount of time fellows devote to clinical activities when taking at-home call, and ensures that taking at-home call does not result in fellows routinely working more than 80 hours per week.
 At-home call activities that must be counted include responding to phone calls and other forms of communication, as well as documentation, such as entering notes in an electronic health record.
 Activities such as reading about the next day's case, studying, or research activities do not count toward the 80-hour weekly limit.

-neir evaluation of fellowship programs, Review Committees will look at the overall act of at-home call on fellow rest and personal time.
+npact of at-home call on fellow rest and personal time.